 Located south of the city centre, Armley, Hunslet and Beeston have some of the lowest property prices in Leeds.

-Proximity to Leeds City Centre and new residential developments are making these areas ones to watch from a property investment perspective, and each boasts strong transport links.
+Proximity to Leeds City Centre and new residential developments are making these areas ones to watch.
+That is to say, from a property investment perspective.
+And additionally, each boasts strong transport links.
 Improvement plans, such as the redevelopment of Armley’s high street, mean buying property in these areas could be a great investment for the future.